schlatterbeck/mininec-3-doc/README.rst

   using BiBTeX conventions for the entries and this sometimes changes the order of information in an entry.
 I've also left out some of the "Inc" or "Book Company" additions from the publisher information.
-- In the explanation to equation (35) (p.
-16 in the original) the variables theta with indeces x, y, and z were using an uppercase 'O' instead of the greek theta.
 - In the explanations after formula (2) the integration variable in the integral from -pi to pi in the formula for k(s-s') and in the sin in the formula for r are probably a *lowercase* phi not an uppercase phi.
   This also applies to formulas (13), (14), (15), (16), (19) and (23).
+- In the text after formula (3) when explaining the reduced kernel, the r in the explanation for k_0 should not be a vector.
+The formula is also missing parentheses and has bogus (s) terms (at least r(s) is not used anywhere else).
+Compare to equation (24).
 - In formula (17) a_0 should not have a factor of m.
+- In the explanation to equation (35) (p.
+16 in the original) the variables theta with indeces x, y, and z were using an uppercase 'O' instead of the greek theta.
 - I've not spent the effort of transcribing the program listings.